hoyeunglee/Lover-calculator-version-2-destiny-prediction/README.md

 when total marks three marks mean spies or criminal arrange this

-when total marks more or equal then four means normal couple
+when total marks more or equal than four means normal couple

 This program is worth multi millions US dollars.